cosmos/ibc-go/docs/middleware/ics29-fee/msgs.md

 # Paying out the escrowed fees

-In the case of a successful transaction, `RecvFee` will be paid out to the designated counterparty payee address which has been registered on the receiver chain and sent back with the `Acknowledgement`, `AckFee` will be paid out to the relayer address which has submitted the `Acknowledgement` on the sending chain (or the registered payee in case one has been registered for the relayer address), and `TimeoutFee` will be reimbursed to the account which escrowed the fee.
+In the case of a successful transaction, `RecvFee` will be paid out to the designated counterparty payee address which has been registered on the receiver chain and sent back with the `MsgAcknowledgement`, `AckFee` will be paid out to the relayer address which has submitted the `MsgAcknowledgement` on the sending chain (or the registered payee in case one has been registered for the relayer address), and `TimeoutFee` will be reimbursed to the account which escrowed the fee.
 In cases of timeout transactions, `RecvFee` and `AckFee` will be reimbursed.

-Please note that fee payments are built on the assumption that sender chains are the source of incentives — the chain that sends the packets is the same chain where fee payments will occur -- please see <relayer operater> section to understand the flow for registering fee-receiving addresses.
+Please note that fee payments are built on the assumption that sender chains are the source of incentives — the chain that sends the packets is the same chain where fee payments will occur -- please see [our wiki](https://github.com/cosmos/ibc-go/wiki/Fee-enabled-fungible-token-transfers#register-the-counterparty-payee) to understand the flow for registering payee and counterparty payee (fee receiving) addresses.

 # A locked fee middleware module

-The fee middleware module can become locked if the situation arises that the escrow account for the fees does not have sufficient funds to pay out the fees which have been registered for each packet.
+The fee middleware module can become locked if the situation arises that the escrow account for the fees does not have sufficient funds to pay out the fees which have been escrowed for each packet.
 This situation indicates a severe bug.
 In this case, the fee module will be locked until manual intervention fixes the issue.

 A locked fee module will simply skip fee logic and continue on to the underlying packet flow.
 A channel with a locked fee module will temporarily function as a fee disabled channel, and the locking of a fee module will not affect the continued flow of packets over the channel.